zobayer-al-mahmud/Diabetes-Detection-System-ML/README.md

 If you encounter any issues or have questions:

-1. Check the console for error messages
+1. Check [DEPLOYMENT.md](DEPLOYMENT.md) for deployment troubleshooting
+2. Review Docker logs: `docker-compose logs -f app`
-2. Verify all dependencies are installed correctly
+3. Verify all dependencies are installed correctly
-3. Ensure both backend and frontend servers are running
-4. Check that the model files were generated successfully
+4. Check that Redis is running if caching is enabled
+5. Ensure model files were generated successfully
+6. Open an issue on GitHub

+## 📚 Documentation

+- **[DEPLOYMENT.md](DEPLOYMENT.md)**: Complete deployment guide for Docker and Render
+- **API Docs**: `http://localhost:8000/docs` (Swagger UI)
+- **Redis Guide**: See caching section in DEPLOYMENT.md

 ---